rrevi/rrevi.github.io/README.md

 2010
 - I develop a dynamic IVR solution for the State of Utah's Poison Control Center.
 This includes a **full stack** design and implementation.
 Stack consisted of a **MySQL** database, a J2EE based IVR application running on **Tomcat**, and a GWT based GUI.
 - I start to performance test Newfound Communication's home grown products.
 I use **JMeter** to automate performance testing and place heavy traffic on the IP Call Recorder product GUI.
 I also test the performance of the GUI against **large volumes of data (100M+ database records)**.
-- This year I start collaborating with the Research and Development group engineers on Perfomance Testing every aspect of the IP Call Recorder: generating traffic with **SIPp**, monitoring and optimizing the impact of large volume of data of , etc.
+- This year I start collaborating with the Research and Development group engineers on Performance Testing every aspect of the IP Call Recorder: generating traffic with **SIPp**, monitoring and optimizing the impact of large volume of data of , etc.
 - I learn **Ruby**, **Ruby on Rails** and **JQuery**!
 I start contributing fixes and new features to the IP Call Recorder's User Dashboard.

 2009